menelikph/Inventory_Management_System/README.md

 Example 1: Add a Product
 Input:

       1. Add product
       Add new product, what is the name?: sugar
       This product already exists
       Input (new product):
+results:

       1. Add product
       Add new product, what is the name?: flour
       Price: 800
       Quantity: 10
       Product flour added successfully.
       Example 2: Consult a Product
       Input:

 2. Consult product
 What product do you want to search?: sugar